Best 100% Free VPNs That Work with Netflix

 |Country||Avg.
 Download Speed||Avg.
 Speed Loss|

 Windscribe’s apps are ad-free and very user-friendly.
-It takes a matter of seconds to connect to a VPN server in a location of your choosing and to start streaming.
+It takes seconds to connect to a VPN server in a location of your choice and to start streaming.

 If you encounter any issues, you can live chat with Garry the chatbot, or email the Windscribe customer support team.
 They take about a day to reply, which needs improving.